 Suppose you have $30,000 in student debt and will be paying it off for the next 25 years.
 If you are fortunate enough to have access to $22,000, you may wonder if your lender would be willing to take the cash up from and call it even.
 In some ways, the transaction makes sense for both parties.
 You pay way more than what is presently due, but you save money over the life of the loan.
 The lender gets a ton of cash much earlier than they expected.

 Let’s Make a Deal Doesn’t Work

 As a result, if you call your lender, no matter how persistent you are, you will almost never be able to negotiate a settlement.
 The best you can do will likely be to pay off your balance in full.
 But, even if it doesn’t seem like a win, it is still a big deal for you.
 By paying off the loan sooner rather than later, you avoid months or years of interest payments to your lender.

 But wait… I’ve heard of people settling their debt for less than they owed.

 The stories you have heard are true.
 From time to time, people do settle their student loan debt with a lump sum for a fraction of what they owe.
 The detail that is usually left out in these stories, however, is that the borrower in question was way behind on their loans and severely in default.
 The negotiation normally takes place between the borrower/borrower’s attorney and a collection agency.

-In this limited circumstance, lenders are willing to play lets make a deal.
+In this limited circumstance, lenders are willing to play let’s make a deal.
 Why?
 They may realize that this is a debt they may never collect on.
-If they are faced with the option of X dollars today or possibly zero dollars in the future, they will take X dollars today.
+If they have the option of X dollars today or possibly zero dollars in the future, they will take X dollars today.

-If you are caught up on your student loans, your lender knows there is a relatively low probability that they will not be able to collect the debt in full… so why would the negotiate a lower payment?
+If you are caught up on your student loans, your lender knows there is a high probability that they will be able to collect the debt in full… so why would the negotiate a lower payment?